pauliceia/vgiws/doc/api/feature_table.md

 - Error codes:
      - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
      - 401 (Unauthorized): It is necessary an Authorization header valid.
-     - 403 (Forbidden): Just the owner of the layer or administrator can create/update a feature table or do a import.
+     - 403 (Forbidden): Just the owner of the layer or administrator can create/update a resource.
      - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
      - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: